fsprojects/FSharp.AWS.DynamoDB/README.md

 		Started : DateTimeOffset option
 	}
 ```

-We can now perform table operations on DynamoDB like so
+We can now perform table operations on DynamoDB like so:

 ```fsharp
 open Amazon.DynamoDBv2